The Best Blogging Platforms Compared

 Overview:

 Medium is a platform designed for writers and readers.
-It’s not a traditional blogging platform but rather a community where you can publish your content and reach an audience without worrying about design or technical setup.
+It’s not a traditional blogging platform but rather a community where you can publish your content and reach an audience.
+It’s ideal for those who want to focus solely on writing without worrying about website design or maintenance.

 Key Features: